-Before the introduction of a national ambulance system, a study in Ghana established that commercial taxi and minibus drivers trained in first aid in Ghana could provide one effective means of providing pre-hospital care (Mock et al., 2002).
+Before the introduction of a national ambulance system, a study in Ghana established that commercial taxi and minibus drivers trained in first aid in Ghana could provide effective prehospital care (Mock et al, 2002).
 See Box 3.

-Box 3: First aid training of professional drivers in Ghana
+Box 4: First aid training of professional drivers in Ghana